elozadaj/azteczon/README.md

 # azteczon
-highly-available-and-escalable e-commerce system for aztec-related stuff, and more really, everything is for sale ... ?
+highly-available-and-escalable e-commerce system for aztec-related stuff, and more, everything is for sale ... ?